InnovaTree/CST311_PA3_TCP_Client_Server/README.md

 ## Server

 >1.
 Server waits for both clients to establish a connection with it.
->   - Server prints: "The server is waiting to receive two connections...."
+>    1. Server prints: "The server is waiting to receive two connections...."
 >2.
 As each connection is established, server prints: "Accepted {number_of} connection, calling it client {name}"
 >3. **Only** after connections to both clients are established:
 >    1. Server sends message to both clients: "Client {name} has connected."
 >    2. Server prints: "Waiting to receive messages from client {name} and client {name}...."
 >    2. Server begins to listen to both clients for messages.
 >        - For each client, server creates a thread to listen for messages, assigns it that client and starts it.
 >4.
 Server waits until it has received a message from both clients.
 >5.
 Once both messages have been received:
 >    1. Server sends message to both clients: "{client_name}: {first_message} received before {client_name}: {second_message}"
 >6.
 Server tells both clients to close their connections.
->   - Server prints: "Waiting a bit for clients to close their connections"
+>    1. Server prints: "Waiting a bit for clients to close their connections"
 >7.
 Server closes its connections to the clients.
 >8.
 Server waits for threads to join.
->   - Server prints: "Done."
+>    1. Server prints: "Done."

 ## Client

 >1.
 Client connects to server.
 >2.
 Client waits for server to confirm that it can send messages.
 >3.
 After receiving confirmation:
->    1. Creates a thread to receive messages and starts it.
+>    1. Client creates a thread to receive messages and starts it.
->        - "Enter a message to send to the server: "
+>    2. Client asks for user input: "Enter a message to send to the server: "
 >4.
 Client waits for server to respond with a message.
 >5.
 Client ends connection with server when asked.
 >6.
 Client joins single thread.